 Hope to navigate some of the most beautiful waterways (depending on the ice conditions): the Gerlache Strait, the Neumayer Channel, and the Lemaire Channel - the latter are narrow passages between towering rock faces and spectacular glaciers.
 Plan to make at least two landings per day.
 Possible landing sites may include:

-Paradise Bay is perhaps the most aptly named place in the world and we attempt a landing on the continent proper.
-After negotiating the iceberg-strewn waters of the Antarctic Sound, we hope to visit the bustling Adélie penguin (over 100,000 pairs breed here) and blue-eyed cormorant colonies on Paulet Island.
+Paradise Bay is perhaps the most aptly named place in the world and the crew attempts a landing on the continent proper.
+After negotiating the iceberg-strewn waters of the Antarctic Sound, you may visit the bustling Adélie penguin (over 100,000 pairs breed here) and blue-eyed cormorant colonies on Paulet Island.
 The Nordenskjöld expedition built a stone survival hut here in 1903.
 Today its ruins have been taken over by nesting penguins.

 Further exploration may take you to Melchior Island, Cuverville Island, Portal Point, Neko Harbour, Pléneau Island and if ice conditions permit, to Petermann Island for a visit to the southernmost colony of gentoo penguins.